deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 #. **Investigating low test performance** - detecting high drift in certain properties may help you pinpoint the causes of
    the model's lower performance on the test data.
 #. **Generalizability on new data** - a drift in significant data properties,
-   may indicate lower ability of the model to accurately predict on the new (different) data.
+   may indicate lower ability of the model to accurately predict on the new (different) unlabeled data.
 #. **Find weak segments** - The properties can be used to segment the data and test for low performing segments.
    If found, the weak segment may indicate a underrepresented segment or an area where the data quality is worse.
 #. **Find obscure relations between the data and the targets** - the model training might be affected